 Chef Cantenot kindly posted it last year in the November/December issue of the French Fou de Pâtisserie Magazine.
 For fans of rye flour (farine de siegle), it uses 100% of it, without an often classic mix of plain flour.
 The chef called for a particularly large amount of bicarbonate of soda which I ended up reducing after testing, as I felt it was a bit too strong.
 I also doubled the quantity of the recipe, as prefer making more of it for the festive season.

 Otherwise I adore this recipe.
 It is slightly moist, not too sweet with a lovely crumb.
-It's also just perfectly dosed with spices without being overpowering and I love the look of the loaf just out of the oven - it looks like the glossy gingerbreads sold at our French markets.
+It's also perfectly dosed with spices without being overpowering.
+What's more, just out of the oven, it looks like the glossy gingerbreads sold at our French markets.

 Where does Pain d'Épices Come From?